 Blas Infante in Almuñecar

-It reads: "Almunecar - Tierra de Luz, Paz Y Esperanza" - "Almunecar - Land of Light, Peace and Hope"
+The Plaque on the front reads: "Almuñecar - Tierra de Luz, Paz Y Esperanza" - "Almuñecar - Land of Light, Peace and Hope"

 You can find this monument located by the entrance of Almuñecar, in front of the large parking area that holds the weekly Almuñecar Markets.